- You Are In:

 The cesspit emptying service offers three types of collection.

 - There may be times where you require an emergency collection, if, for example, your cesspit is at risk of overflowing as the result of increased water usage.
 Emergency collections can be arranged by calling 229500 anytime of day.
 An emergency collection will be collected within 4 hours of being reported.
-Emergency collections are charged at £37.00 during working hours and £89.00 outside of working hours (2021 rate) per load.
+Call outs for emergency collections are charged at £40.00 during working hours and £96.00 outside of working hours (2023 rate).

 Charges & How to Pay